4 A’s of Stress Management To Cope With Stress

 3 measures that can make you more accepting are:

-Know your powers.
-Know things you can control and you can’t control and decide not to stress over things which fall in the latter category.
+Know things you can control and you can’t control and decide not to stress over things that fall in the latter category.
 Because things you don’t have control over should be not stressed about, rather they should be accepted as they come.
-Like- bad weather!

-With this, you will be able to accept the situations and make the most out of it.
+With this, you will be able to accept the situation and make the most out of it.

 So now you know the magic mantra of managing stress effectively.